 7.1.1 Solution description

 This clause describes the procedure for supporting the ML model inference by the AIMLE/ADAE server.
-The VAL server requests the AIMLE/ADAE server for ML model inference by specifying the details about the ML model or requirements to select a ML model for inference.
+The consumer (VAL server, AIMLE client, ADAE client) requests the AIMLE/ADAE server for ML model inference by specifying the details about the ML model or requirements to select a ML model for inference.

 Pre-condition: